nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. The data should be stored locally and should be in a human editable text file.
 1. The product should be for a single user i.e. (not a multi-user product).
 1. Each Command entered by the user should be processed within 1 second.
-1. All numeric values must be accurate to within 5 significant figures
+1. All numeric values must be accurate to within 5 significant figures.
 1. The size of the final compiled JAR file should be less than 100Mb.
 1. The software should not depend on a private remote server.